paubco/paubco.github.io/README.md

 **ITSM Analyst - Internship**
 *Nestle Global (2025 - Present)*
-- Developed asset criticality assessment models to support IT products risk evaluation.
+- Developed a criticality assessment methodology to support IT Service support and risk evaluation.
 - Designed knowledge retrieval solutions using generative AI, with a focus on practical integration of ITSM environments.
 - Explored process mining techniques to establish robust data foundations for future agent-based AI applications.